 Buzz Boll scored the first and most important goal on a solo dash, when each team had a man in the penalty ho late in the second period.
 Then, when the Canadiens finally opened up in search of the equalizer in the last five minutes of the final period, the Leafs ran in two more.
-Murphy Chamberlain got goal No. 2 on a short backhander, after taking Pep Kelly’s pass.
+Murphy Chamberlain got goal number two on a short backhander, after taking Pep Kelly’s pass.
 Busher Jackson got in the clear with Bill Thoms’ pass to ring up the third counter, when he had goaler Cude at his mercy.
 Cude played a brilliant game to hold the hard charging and also hard checking Leafs down to a 3 to 0 score.

 When the new line of Jackson, Thoms and Boll could get going, Horner staged the Leafs’ first effective rush.
 Jackson and Haynes went to the penalty box on successive plays.
 Cude made a brilliant save of Metz’s backhander during the five man skirmishing.

 Then a Hamilton from Apps attack almost clicked.
 Play was pretty cautious so far, but the Leafs were working in much closer.

 Davidson and Gagnon got into a bit of a scrap, and were thumbed off with minor penalties.
 Babe Siebert gave the fans their first scare, when he nabbed his own rebound off the end boards and almost beat Broda.